skynav/ttt/README.md

  * Error if smpte:backgroundImageHorizontal attribute uses a negative length value.
  * Error if smpte:backgroundImageVertical attribute specifies value that is not `top|center|bottom` or doesn't conform to the TTML \<length\> syntax.
  * Error if smpte:backgroundImageVertical attribute uses a negative length value.
+ * Error if smpte:data element's immediate ancestor is not tt:metadata.
+ * Error if smpte:data element's content does not conform to Base64 encoding, ignoring XML whitespace.
+ * Error if smpte:data element's datatype attribute is empty, all whitespace, padded with whitespace, or does not start with 'x-' prefix.
+ * Error if smpte:image element's immediate ancestor is not tt:metadata.
+ * Error if smpte:image element's content does not conform to Base64 encoding, ignoring XML whitespace.
+ * Error if smpte:information element's immediate ancestors are not tt:metadata and tt:head.
+ * Error if smpte:information element appears more than once in document.
  * Error if unknown element in some SMPTE-TT Namespace is specified.
  * Error if unknown attribute in some SMPTE-TT Namespace is specified on any element.
+ * Error if SMPTE-TT Namespace attribute specified on element where it is not explicitly permitted.

 ## Verification Model